4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Luxury hotel Colombo

-The contemporary hotel rooms have amenities such as a private bathroom fitted with a bath, flat-screen TV, air conditioning and coffee making facilities.
+The contemporary hotel rooms have amenities like a private bathroom fitted with a bath, flat-screen TV, air conditioning and coffee-making facilities.

 You can also book a very reasonably priced airport transfer from the hotel to the airport.